 ‘Transfiguration, Charms, Defence, Potions, and Advanced Arithmancy, sir.’

 ‘I have heard, from Professor Flitwick and Professor McGonagall, that you are casting and have been casting some NEWT level spells since your fourth year, non-verbally as well.’
 Dumbledore ran a hand along the upper length of his beard, smoothing the silver hairs.
 ‘Defence Against the Dark Arts has always been your best subject, too, but Professor Snape has never intimated any precocious gift for potions, and Professor Vector rarely lets any student take an exam early.’

 ‘Quite the opposite.’
 Dumbledore pulled his fingers from his beard.
 ‘I think it’s a splendid idea, provided, of course, you can study hard over the summer, but you will need written permission from each teacher for their subject.
 How early would you like to take them?’

 Fleur did it.
 I can do it.
 Maybe I’ll even beat her.
 That ought to make her pout.

 ‘Next January?’
 Dumbledore’s fingers stilled.
 ‘That is an ambitious undertaking, Harry.’

 ‘The sorting hat did want to put me in Slytherin,’ Harry murmured.

 ‘Very good.’
 Dumbledore transfigured it back into a sweet and dropped it into the bowl.
 ‘You chose something difficult, but obtainable.
-I shall assume you have put the same amount of thought into this choice to take your exams early and allow you to take them early provided you have the written consent from the teacher of each subject.’
+I shall assume you have put the same amount of thought into this choice to take your exams early and allow you to take them early, provided you have that written consent from the teacher of each subject I mentioned before.’